composewell/streamly/docs/Developer/module-organization.md

 We keep all modules exposed to facilitate convenient exposure of experimental APIs and constructors to users.
-It allows users of the library to experiment much more easily and carry a caveat that these APIs can change in future without notice.
+It allows users of the library to experiment much more easily but carry a caveat that these APIs can change in future without notice.
 Since everything is exposed, maintainers do not have to think about what to expose as experimental and what remains completely hidden every time something is added to the library.

+However, some modules are created purely for the purpose of breaking a module into multiple smaller modules, or for organizing similar functionality in a separate file, such modules are exported as entire module from a higher level modules.
+These modules can remain hidden as they are fully exported via another module.

 ## Internal module Namespace